 Everything we want to do comes out of love.
 Jesus sets a very high bar; don’t look at her with lust, she’s your sister Don’t look at him with anger; he’s your brother The fasting he requires is feeding the hungry, clothing the naked, loving those that have nowt.
 He asked Simon Peter: do you love me?
 Yes Feed my lambs then If you love me – love them What else can save the world, our cities, but this love.
 A people caught up in love.
 The bible is a love story Not a rule book Matt 13:3-9 parable of the sower 19-23 unpacks and explains it.
 Jesus is sowing seed on planet earth Some – hard ground; ‘I just don’t and won’t believe that love story.’
 Some had no root; shallow relationship.
 The first joy of the first date.
 No depth to the relationship.
 And some – it’s wealth that gets in the way.
 The cares of this world, consumerism is choking out the gospel in the world.
 Britain is full of rich young rulers who won’t give up […]

 Anyone who knows my wife Zoe well will know over the years she has a great prophetic gift in dreams, really insightful and occasionally scary!
 The wonderful thing is how they come true in detail.
 It’s no exaggeration to say that every major move in our life has been foretold in a dream she’s documented.
 So the other night she had a dream – about a move of GOD that’s coming our way.
-This ties in with an increasing excitement I have been feeling, many reporting a palpable sense of the presence of God last Sunday in our service at Kingsway, a number of miraculous answers to prayer here at Ivy recently, one of our sites (the new one at Ivy Sharston) getting over 100 new people turn up last week; and reports from various sites I’m connected to of outpourings in various churches (especially that at my friend Richard Taylor’s church in Wales).
+This ties in with an increasing excitement I have been feeling, many reporting a palpable sense of the presence of God last Sunday in our service at Kingsway, a number of miraculous answers to prayer here at Ivy recently; and reports from various sites I’m connected to of outpourings in various churches.
 It seems the spiritual temperature is being turned up!
 Here’s Zoe’s dream, from her notes.
 The bits in brackets are my explanatory notes.
-I was with […]
+I was with a few others (women friends/prayer partners) were in an upstairs room – when a storm was coming up outside.
+I told someone there how bad it looked but they […]

 GREAT start to our time this weekend, Graham spoke BRILLIANTLY about thinking BRILLIANT.
 Tomorrow at the Armitage Centre we’ll hear more.
 Excited to partner with our friends from Christ Church Harpurhey and Vinelife, It’s not too late to book in – here.
 Here’s my notes from tonight… Around 25 years ago had 3 dreams: 1) a grey man in an old car was showing him round the grey city pointing out all the sin and problems in people, with a grey attitude.
 Depressing!
 Dream 2 – grey man in slightly better grey car saying, ‘We are doing courses to help them’ – that was even more depressing.
 Dream 3 – Bright young guy in a bright car, shouting encouragement that told them who they really were and it CHANGED the people!
 ‘This is how I see you – you’re going to be doing this!’
 The city changed!
 The church has an old vehicle being driven by an old man.
 The old man is the old man that was put on Jesus.
 We don’t need to do that.
 God isn’t focused […]